 It became apparent that some of the inner bag zippers and outer covers still had a paper clip attached to them.
 Product Safety Australia recalled the Bubble Orange Newborn Bean Bags.
 The paper clip could allow small children to access the bean bag filler easily, which can cause suffocation if inhaled.
 Therefore the products violated ACCC standards.
 The infant-size bean bag sold on the Mini Beanz Bean Bags website from early July of 2015 to June of 2016.
 Customers received notification instructing them to remove any paper clips attached to the zippers.

 Child Safety Is Paramount in the Bean Bag Industry

 Relatively recent changes to existing ACCC safety regulations are responsible for the mandatory inclusion of child safety zippers on bean bag products.
 Deliberation over the Mandatory Safety Standards took more than a year before being effected at the beginning of 2016.
-Revisions to the standard require all bean bags to have childproof slide fasteners at every opening that allows for adding or removing contents.
-The regulations prohibit retailers, manufacturers, and distributors from supplying customers with handles, tags and other devices that could assist in opening the childproof closures.

 The following warning must appear conspicuously and be permanently attached to bean bags sold in Australia:

 “WARNING: Children can suffocate if bean bag filling is swallowed or inhaled.
 Do not let children climb inside this bean bag.
 A bean bag is not a safe sleeping surface for an infant under 12 months of age.”

 Bean Bags R Us Upholds Strict Safety Standards